Services

 • Nope!
 Talking through the same thing multiple times is a very normal part of therapy and what I find is that new insights, observations, and awareness are gained each time we talk it through.

-If I notice we’re talking through the same thing but don’t seem to be getting anywhere with it, I will likely bring it up so that we can figure out how to build some momentum in that particular area.
+If I notice we’re talking through the same thing but don’t seem to be getting anywhere with it, I'll gently bring it up so that we can figure out how to build some momentum in that particular area.